dejan2609/tutorial-swarm-storm/README.md

 ### Prepare an image

-In order to make this entire procedure not too repetitive, we'll do the preparation steps on only one of them, shut it down and take a snapshot (image).
-We will then create the other machines from this snapshot.
+In order to make this entire procedure not too repetitive, you'll do the preparation steps on only one of the machines, shut it down and take a snapshot (image).
+You will then create the other machines from this snapshot.
 So let's begin:

-1. We connect to one of the servers via SSH and [install Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
+1. Connect to one of the servers via SSH and [install Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
 To enable calling the Docker client without `sudo`, the following will also add the current user to the Docker user group (`sudo usermod ...`):

 		sudo apt-get update && sudo apt-get install apt-transport-https ca-certificates && sudo apt-key adv --keyserver hkp://p80.pool.sks-keyservers.net:80 --recv-keys 58118E89F3A912897C070ADBF76221572C52609D \
 		&& echo "deb https://apt.dockerproject.org/repo ubuntu-trusty main" | sudo tee -a /etc/apt/sources.list.d/docker.list \